Dacheng Ren: Biography

-Ren earned his B.E. in Applied Chemistry & Electrical Engineering from the Shanghai Jiao Tong University in 1996.
-He earned his Master of Engineering in Chemical Engineering from Tianjin University, China in 1999.
+Ren earned his B.E. in applied chemistry and electrical engineering from the Shanghai Jiao Tong University in 1996.
+He earned his Master of Engineering in chemical engineering from Tianjin University, China in 1999.
 Ren came to the United States in 1999 as a graduate student at University of Connecticut, where he worked under Thomas K Wood.
 His 2003 PhD thesis was titled "Inhibition of bacterial multicellular behavior by natural brominated furanones".
-He was a postdoctoral associate, working with Kelvin H. Lee, in the Chemical Engineering department at Cornell University from 2003 until 2005.
+He was a postdoctoral associate, working with Kelvin H. Lee, in the chemical engineering department at Cornell University from 2003 until 2005.

 After his finishing his post-doctoral appointment at Cornell in 2006, Ren began his career as professor of at Syracuse University.
 He was awarded tenure in May 2011 and became a full professor in May 2016.
 Ren has published over 100 papers and books on biofilm related topics and holds 11 U.S. patents.

 Ren serves on the editorial board of Elsevier's Biofilm journals.